Today you're going to learn all the potential benefits of CBD and CBD oil.

 It's known that cannabinoid ligands, at least partially, regulate bone mass.

-And although human studies are non-existent, one rat study has found that CBD increases collagen crosslinking, which in turn is associated with improved fracture healing.
+One rat study found that CBD increases collagen crosslinking (33).
+Collagen crosslinking is associated with improved fracture healing.

 CBD Oil Benefits for Cancers